erincodes/hexaco-personality-viz/README.md

 ## Potential Gotchas:

 Presently, if you want to see different results in the web output, you will need to re-run `main.py`.
-A potential future enhancement is to include a way to re-generate a new group of X users from the UI and see what changes.
+A potential future enhancement is to include a way to regenerate a new group of X users from the UI and see what changes.

 ## File Structure: